strongbox/strongbox-docs/docs/developer-guide/building-the-code.md

 ## Building strongbox

-Running the commands bellow should be enough to end with a successful build:
+Running the commands below should be enough to end with a successful build:

 ```linenums="1"
 git clone https://github.com/strongbox/strongbox